Category: Reviews (Page 58 of 200)

 ‘Movement’ producer Martin Hannett fell out with Factory Records when the label and NEW ORDER opted to open The Haçienda club rather than buy a Fairlight, but the band did try out the computer music instrument for a week with mixed results.
 Although the session produced the seed of an idea that became ‘Bizarre Love Triangle’, the band instead opted to stick with their Yamaha sequencer, drum machine and rack mount combination.

 NEW ORDER had something of a lucky escape not to be stuck with what quickly became a technological white elephant.
-However, the taxman along with the well-documented financial woes of Factory Records and The Haçienda were things that couldn’t be escaped, with the cash mostly passing through NEW ORDER’s band account like quicksilver almost as soon as it was earned.
+However, the taxman along with the well-documented financial woes of Factory Records and The Haçienda were things that couldn’t be escaped, with the cash mostly passing through NEW ORDER’s bank account like quicksilver almost as soon as it was earned.

 The most cynical about the initial idea of The Haçienda in the first place, Morris felt a return ticket on the Titanic was a better bet and his fears were justified when he was initially declined entry on its opening night.
 It would take the drummer several years to even get a complimentary drink at the establishment he co-owned, while Gillian Gilbert’s sister Kim was able to get on the guest list by pretending to be her!